remytuyeras/HaploDynamics/README.md

 ```population```  | ```float``` | From 0 (for more rare mutations) to 1 (for less rare mutations)
 ```Npop```  | ```int```  | Positive integer specifying the number of individuals in the genomic matrix

 The generation of each locus in a VCF file tends to be linear in the parameter ```Npop```.
-On average, a genetic variant can take from 0.3 to 0.8 seconds to be generated/simulated when we set ```Npop=100000``` (this may vary depending on your machine).
+On average, a genetic variant can take from 0.3 to 0.8 seconds to be generated/simulated when ```Npop=100000``` (this may vary depending on your machine).
 The estimated time complexity for an average machine is shown below.

 <img src="/img/time_complexity.png"/>